LINE1: ORF1

 The first ORF of L1 encodes a 500-amino acid, 40-kDa protein that lacks homology with any protein of known function.
 In vertebrates, it contains a conserved C-terminus domain and a highly variable coiled-coil N-terminus that mediates the formation of ORF1 trimeric complexes.
 ORF1 trimers have RNA-binding and nucleic acid chaperone activity that are necessary for retrotransposition.

 ORF2

 The second ORF of L1 encodes a protein that has endonuclease and reverse transcriptase activity.
 The encoded protein has a molecular weight of 150 kDa.
-The massive antisense expression of the RT domain of ORF2 has been reported in the primitive eukaryote Entamoeba histolytica, which gives the plausible reason of not detecting the ORF2p in this organism.
+The structure of the ORF2 protein was solved in 2023.
+Its protein core contains three domains of unknown functions, termed "tower/EN-linker" and "wrist/RNA-binding domain" that bind Alu RNA's polyA tail and C-terminal domain that binds Alu RNA stem loop.

+The nicking and reverse transcriptase activities of L1 ORF2p are boosted by single-stranded DNA structures likely present on the active replication forks.
+Unlike viral RTs, L1 ORF2p can be primed by RNA, including RNA hairpin primers produced by the Alu element.

+Regulation

+As with other transposable elements, the host organism keeps a heavy check on LINE1 to prevent it from becoming overly active.
+In the primitive eukaryote Entamoeba histolytica, ORF2 is massively expressed in antisense, resulting in no detectable amounts of its protein product.

 Roles in disease

 Cancer

 L1 activity has been observed in numerous types of cancers, with particularly extensive insertions found in colorectal and lung cancers.
 It is currently unclear if these insertions are causes or secondary effects of cancer progression.
 However, at least two cases have found somatic L1 insertions causative of cancer by disrupting the coding sequences of genes APC and PTEN in colon and endometrial cancer, respectively.

 Quantification of L1 copy number by qPCR or L1 methylation levels with bisulfite sequencing are used as diagnostic biomarkers in some types of cancers.
 L1 hypomethylation of colon tumor samples is correlated with cancer stage progression.
 Furthermore, less invasive blood assays for L1 copy number or methylation levels are indicative of breast or bladder cancer progression and may serve as methods for early detection.